AI Use Cases/Logistics

 Revenue & Operational Impact

 The operational cost is measurable.
-Unplanned downtime in your TMS costs $8,000 - $15,000 per hour in lost dispatch capacity and detention fees.
+Unplanned downtime in your TMS can cost $8,000 - $15,000 per hour in lost dispatch capacity and detention fees.
 Compliance gaps expose you to fines, loss of C-TPAT status, and customer contract penalties - especially for food-grade FSMA-regulated freight.
 Missed patches also create security debt: threat actors actively exploit known vulnerabilities in logistics software, and a breach can halt your entire operation while EDI networks are quarantined and load boards go offline.
 Your driver utilization and on-time delivery metrics deteriorate as IT reactive firefighting consumes resources that should go toward capacity optimization.

 Why Generic Tools Fail